|

 Joined: May 7, 2004

-Posted: May 31, 2004 10:34 PM
+Posted: May 31, 2004 10:34 PM Msg.
+3 of 5

-Note to developers using TCP/IP: The history server (9100) seems to not like spaces in symbol names.
+The history server (9100) seems to not like spaces in symbol names.
 Given that this is the native IQFeed way to reference option symbols, this is a problem.
 A round of sniffing packets reveals that DTNHistoryLookup.dll replaces a space with an underscore prior to sending the request on to the history server.
 This is why I couldn't retrieve option data via TCP.
-Moral of the story: even though the rest if IQFeed references option symbols like this: "MSQ FE", you need to convert it to this "MSQ_FE" if you'd like to see history data.
-Can this subtlety please be placed in the documentation?
-Ted

 DTN_Natalie_H